-Nature of mistake, the contract is not Contract Only one party is under a mistake so the agreement is void.
+3. Nature Only one party is under a As both the parties are under of mistake, the contract is not mistake so the agreement is Contract void. void.

 1996 - Nov [4] (b) Distinguish Between of the following:

 (i) Fraud and Misrepresentation.